 We also now have Christian Formation or Sunday School for elementary aged children during the first part of our church service.

-Interested in being a NURSERY VOLUNTEER? please call the parish office or send an email to office@stanneswarsaw.org.
+Interested in being a NURSERY VOLUNTEER?
+Please call the parish office or send an email to office@stanneswarsaw.org.
 We welcome Nursery Volunteers, in fact, the more the merrier!
-Volunteers must be trained in Safeguarding God’s Children, which is provided by St. Anne’s free of charge and takes approximately two hours and have a background check completed.
+Volunteers must be trained in Safe Church Training, which is provided by St. Anne’s free of charge and takes approximately two hours and have a background check completed.

 The Church is called: